Requirement: Set Access Requests Settings to all OneDrive for Business sites at Tenant Level.

-- ODBAccessRequests – Enables/Disables/Lets the user select access requests for their OneDrive site.
+- ODBAccessRequests – Enables/Disables/Let the user select access requests for their OneDrive site.

 - ODBMembersCanShare – Sets whether the Members of the site with edit permissions can share the site.

-Possible values for above switches are: On, Off and Unspecified (lets the user specify settings for each OneDrive site.)
+Possible values for the above switches are: On, Off, and Unspecified (lets the user specify settings for each OneDrive site.)

 PowerShell to Configure OneDrive for Business Access Requests Settings